workout330/project_6/README.md

-# project_6
+# project_7
-This is project 6, where we will implementing one feature.
+This is project 7 branch